-Three exposures in 1993, three in 1994, and four in 1997 with exposure times ranging from 600 s to 1200 s were bias-subtracted and flat-fielded using IRAF tasks.
-Only the 1994 exposures were sufficiently homogeneous to be coadded.
+Three exposures in 1993, three in 1994, and four in 1997, with exposure times ranging from 600 to 1200 s, were bias-subtracted and flat-fielded using IRAF tasks.
+Only the 1994 exposures were sufficiently homogeneous to be co-added.
 This was done, and we analyzed the median image in conjunction with the others.
-Sky was sampled more than 100 arcsec away and was dominated by terrestrial sky rather than galaxy light.
-The galaxy fades by factors of 15 to 40 from the last extracted spectra at 55 arcseconds to where sky was sampled.
+The sky was sampled more than 100" away and was dominated by terrestrial sky rather than galaxy light.
+The galaxy fades by factors of 15-40 from the last extracted spectra at 55" to where the sky was sampled.
 Indices are affected by such self-subtraction in second order.
-For example, if the 55-arcsec measurement of H $\beta$ is 2.0 Å, but the sky region of M32 has H $\beta = 1.5$ , the 55-arcsec measurement will be decreased, at most, by (2.0-1.5)/15 = 0.03 Å. If the sky has the same index value as the target region, no change will result.
+For example, if the 55" measurement of H β is 2.0 Å but the sky region of M32 has $H\beta = 1.5 \text{ Å}$, the 55" measurement will be decreased by, at most, (2.0-1.5)/15 = 0.03 Å. If the sky has the same index value as the target region, no change will result.
 Other defects were present in some images.
 Two images had saturated pixels near the nucleus, three suffered a sky oversubtraction problem during processing that had to be corrected by hand, and all images had a fair number of cosmic ray tracks except for the one median-combined image from 1994.
-Seventy one-pixel-wide spectra were extracted from each side of the nucleus, plus one central pixel.
-These were cross-correlated with synthetic stellar templates to put them on a zero-velocity wavelength scale.
+Seventy 1 pixel wide spectra were extracted from each side of the nucleus, plus 1 central pixel.
+These were crosscorrelated with synthetic stellar templates to put them on a zero-velocity wavelength scale.

 Lick/IDS indices were measured from each spectrum.
-Each index had 11 independent measurements at each slit location, so with symmetric north-south pairs analysed together, all radii except the central pixel had 22 measurements.
+Each index had 11 independent measurements at each slit location, so with symmetric north-south pairs analyzed together, all radii except the central pixel had 22 measurements.
 The expectation was that most indices would cluster around the true index value, but some would be affected by a cosmic ray and would be very wild.
 The median was therefore adopted as the statistic of choice.
-Error was computed by bootstrap resampling.
-The complete table of median index values and errors shown in 3 is available from the author.
+The error was computed by bootstrap resampling.
+The complete table of median index values and errors shown in Fig 3 is available from the author.
+Note that the index TiO2 is not included because it falls past the red end of the MDM spectra.

-Figure 3 shows the main gradient results, comparing to nuclear values from the original Lick/IDS data set and also G93 for overlapping indices.
+Figure 3 shows the main gradient results, compared with nuclear values from the original Lick/IDS data set and also G93 for overlapping indices.
 A polynomial-smoothed version of the index results is plotted as a line and also presented in Table 1.
 The errors listed below the index entries in Table 1 are indicative errors for the sum of data points near each tabulated radius.
 That is to say, they are larger than the formal error from the curve fit.
 It was thought that the data-based error was more appropriate since many curves could be fit, giving a spread of results despite formally small errors.
-Table 2 weights the Table 1 results by surface brightness and radius to simulate the index value measured inside a circular aperture.
-The last entry in Table 2 is an extrapolation to 2 effective radii, or about 69% of light enclosed assuming an $r^{1/4}$ exponential profile.
+Table 2 weights the Ta-